José Guerra (economist): Political career

 He was an economic advisor to Henrique Capriles Radonski, a unitary candidate for the Bureau of the Democratic Unit, during the presidential campaigns of 2012 and 2013.
-He was National Coordinator for Economic Matters of the Bureau of the Democratic Unit, a position he left to be a Candidate Independent, with the support of the First Justice party, to the National Assembly by Circumscription 4 of Caracas.
+He was National Coordinator for Economic Matters of the Bureau of the Democratic Unit, a position he left to run as an independent candidate, with the support of the Justice First party, to the National Assembly by Circumscription 4 of Caracas.

 In the 2015 Venezuelan parliamentary election, he was elected Deputy for Circumscription 4 which includes the parishes: El Valle, Coche, Santa Rosalía.

 In an interview on the labor issue in Venezuela during the Hugo Chávez administration, he states:

 “One of the problems that the government's economic and incentive policy scheme had through the missions was that people stayed at home and did not look for work, it was easier to get a government stipend than to go out to look work ... and get ready for work."

 In January 2017, while Guerra is a deputy, a new president of the Central Bank of Venezuela (BCV) is appointed on what he said:

 "[Ricardo] Sanguino is a person who has no notions of what a Central Bank is.
 He is an economist graduated in the 60s where modern things in the economy; monetary theory, fiscal theory; they were not developed ... he is a man who has never dedicated himself to the economy itself.
 Get yourself!
 On Google a Sanguino writing ... a book, a papper or an article related to the economy ... a 140-character tweet, you won't find it ... he has an archaic vision of what inflation is, he believes that inflation is that some types sell expensive ... he has an aversion to the financial system, he is not a man of dialogue with the financial sector ... what we are going to see is Good financing ... flooding the economy of worthless bills.
 Sanguino could do that work of reason ... to finish purging, according to them the most technical elements, what they call neoliberal."